Leaving in the Broad Daylight – Arrival (Part Three)

 And the mattress that I was now sleeping on?
 Oh my goodness!
 It was the most comfortable mattress I’d slept on EVER.
 Bigger, better bed in a bigger, better home.
 Throwing away the mattress, giving away most of my things, I felt like I was giving up so much, and I was giving up a lot, but God is always going to give back so much more for whatever we “give up!”

 After moving forward, week after week, day after day, letting go of pretty much all my physical possessions and believing that God was engineering this thing and having him TOTALLY catch me and sustain me, I was so thrilled!
 I was rejoicing and magnifying God and so happy to show how he had performed on the promise he gave me.
 I thought everyone around me understood what I was doing.
 I thought everyone around me would rejoice at what happened.
 But while some people rejoiced and were excited for me, many others thought I was foolish and that God saved me in my recklessness.
 At the time it cut me deep.
 I really was shocked that folks who had been around me for a couple years saw my actions as so thoughtless and frivolous when for me it had been completely the opposite.
 I had poured more time and energy into this incredibly intentional step of faith than anything I’d ever done in my life before.
 But it taught me how my walk has to be between God and me.
 I can’t wait for people to approve or even understand how or what God is working in my life in certain scenarios.
-I did tell a small circle who were mature and gifted disciples who supported me and believed in me.
+I did tell a small circle who who supported me and believed in me, as well as a couple who carried great fear for what I was doing.
 I do know about the wisdom of good counsel and I did reach out to several people including two pastors.

 And just as the Holy Spirit seemed to be super-amplifying the verses about going with nothing extra prior to my walking out of my apartment, afterwards he highlighted some different verses.